Snapchat is working on a new Remix feature

 With fundraising tools a key feature on most social platforms, it’s never been easier to donate to charity.
-Mark Zuckerberg revealed that people have raised over $5 billion for nonprofits and personal causes through Facebook and Instagram since 2014, with $175 million of this raised for Covid-19 related fundraisers.
+Mark Zuckerberg revealed that people have raised over $5 billion for non-profits and personal causes through Facebook and Instagram since 2014, with $175 million of this raised for COVID-19 related fundraisers.
 The success of the ALS Ice Bucket Challenge in 2014 is what encouraged Facebook to create fundraising tools across its platform, making it easier for users to donate via the platform.
-With equality and civil justice, environment and children’s health some of the most donated-to causes, it’s great to see the impact that these tools have had in raising key funds.
+With equality and civil justice, environment and children’s health some of the most popular causes, it’s great to see the impact that these tools have had in raising key funds.

 Jack Dorsey’s first-ever tweet is sold

 Twitter CEO Jack Dorsey’s first tweet has been sold for $2,915,835.47.
 The proud new owner?
 Sina Estavi, who had held the high bid since offering $2.5 million on March 6th.
 Dorsey put the tweet up for digital auction as an NFT (Non-Fungible Tokens) on March 5th, with the money being donated to GiveDirectly for its Africa Response.
 The bids on Dorsey’s first tweet – “just setting up my twttr” – escalated quickly, igniting discussion about NFTs.
 Money well spent?
 Estavi certainly thinks so, telling Reuters that he was ‘thankful’ for winning the bid.